Nooberieno/DnD-Homebrew/content/items/talismans/Mirror of Mana Reflection.md

 +++
-title = "Winged Sword Insignia"
+title = "Mirror of Mana Reflection"

 [taxonomies]
 sourcebook = ["Tome of the Tarnished"]